 Martin’s group combines evolutionary and population techniques to investigate a range of bacterial pathogens.
 He retains a strong commitment to developing public health applications on the basis of current research.
 His research team has, for more than 20 years, focussed on the investigation of the phenotypic consequences of bacterial pathogen diversity, principally using nucleotide sequence-based analyses.
 Currently he is developing population genomics approaches to these questions, establishing links between genetic traits identified by means of next generation sequencing technology with defined bacterial phenotypes.
 He has published more than 230 articles in peer-reviewed international journals and around 50 book chapters and other publications, spanning a range of microbial pathogens, with the majority concerning the pathogenic Neisseria and Campylobacter.
 They played a central role in establishing the MLST paradigm generally and developing and exploiting this approach in both of these organisms specifically.
 The group has a particular interest in vaccination and in using population approaches, particularly carriage studies, to improve meningococcal vaccines and vaccination schedules.
 They have pioneered source attribution methods for Campylobacter, which have had important implications for food safety.

-Eleven selected publications (a fuller list can be found here)
+Eleven selected publications (a fuller list can be found at The Maiden Lab)

 Maiden, M. C. J., Davis, E. O., Baldwin, S. A., Moore, D. C. M. & Henderson, P. J. F. (1987).
 Mammalian and bacterial sugar transport proteins are homologous.
 Nature 325, 641-643.

 Gupta, S., Maiden, M. C. J., Feavers, I.M., Nee, S., May, R.M., & Anderson, R.M.
 (1996).
 The maintenance of strain structure in populations of recombining infectious agents.
 Nature Medicine 2,437-442.